SLINGhub/MSTemplate_Creator/CONTRIBUTING.md

 ## Development guidelines 👨‍💻

+### Micorsoft Excel
+The current release of `MSTemplate_Creator` is run on a 64-bit Microsoft Excel 2019 application.
+We unfortunately, have a lack of experience if the excel macro file and its VBA codes will work on a 32-bit Microsoft Excel 2019 application or an older version of Excel.

 ### Excel VBA
 Here are the summarised steps to manage the vba source code in excel, the full details can be found in the Developer Documentation file.